imagej/imagej.github.io/_pages/help/faq.md

 Save anywhere you like.

-To replace this application's icon, Get Info on your real Fiji, click on the icon on the top left, press Cmd-C, Get Info on your Fiji Automator app, click the icon, and press Cmd-V.
+To replace this application's icon, Get Info on your real Fiji, click on the icon on the top left, press {% include key keys="Cmd|C" %}, Get Info on your Fiji Automator app, click the icon, and press {% include key keys="Cmd|V" %}.

 You will then see two icons in the dock, the one of the launcher app and the one of Fiji when it's running.